trokas/cam_chess/README.md

 # TODO

 There is a bunch of things that I still need to do:
+- Implement video stream processor that detects move before passing it to processing
 - Clean up notebooks
 - Move chess engine support into code
 - Add docstrings